MethodAtlas

 summary(bw_result)

-# These industries must pass exogeneity / balance tests
+# These high-weight industries must individually pass exogeneity and

 top_weights <- sort(bw_result$alpha, decreasing = TRUE)[1:5]